This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Third stage of labor:

 The placenta (afterbirth) is delivered during this stage.
 After you give birth, your uterus will continue to contract to help push out the placenta.
 These contractions will begin 5 to 30 minutes after you give birth.
 Your healthcare provider will tell you when to push.
 You may have chills or shakiness during this stage.
+You may be given medicine to help prevent heavy bleeding that can happen during this stage.

 How to manage labor pain: